nmistry096/CloudFS-PHP/doc/source/sdk/CloudFS/File.rst

         :param $values: The values that need to be changed.
         :type $ifConflict: int
         :param $ifConflict: Defines what to do when a conflict occurs.
-        :returns: The status of the operation.
+        :returns: The success/fail status of the operation.

     .. php:method:: move($destination, $exists = BitcasaConstants::EXISTS_RENAME)

-        Moves this item to a given destination.
+        Moves the item to the specified destination.

-        :type $destination: string
+        :type $destination: string|Container
-        :param $destination: The destination of the item move.
+        :param $destination: The destination path to move or the destination folder.
         :type $exists: string
         :param $exists: The action to take if the item exists.
-        :returns: The moved item instance.
+        :returns: An item instance.

     .. php:method:: copy($destination, $exists = BitcasaConstants::EXISTS_RENAME)

-        Copy this item to a given destination.
+        Copy the item to the specified destination.

-        :type $destination: string
+        :type $destination: string|Container
-        :param $destination: The destination of the item copy.
+        :param $destination: The destination path to copy or the destination folder.
         :type $exists: string
         :param $exists: The action to take if the item exists.
-        :returns: The success/fail response of the copy operation.
+        :returns: An item instance.

     .. php:method:: delete($commit = False, $force = False)

         Delete this item from the cloud.

         :type $commit: bool
-        :param $commit: Flag to commit the delete operation.
+        :param $commit: If false moves the item to the 'Trash', else deletes the file immediately.
         :type $force: bool
-        :param $force: Flag to force the delete operation.
+        :param $force: If true deletes the directory even if it contains items.
-        :returns: Boolean value indicating the status of the delete operation.
+        :returns: The success/fail status of the delete operation.

     .. php:method:: restore($destination, $restoreMethod = RestoreMethod::FAIL, $restoreArgument = null)

-        Restores this item to the given destination.
+        Restores the item to the specified destination.

-        :type $destination: string
+        :type $destination: string|Container
-        :param $destination: The destination of the item restore.
+        :param $destination: The destination path for item restore or the destination folder.
         :type $restoreMethod: string
         :param $restoreMethod: The restore method.
         :type $restoreArgument: string
         :param $restoreArgument: The restore argument.
-        :returns: The success/fail response of the restore operation.
+        :returns: The success/fail status of the restore operation.

     .. php:method:: history()

-        Retrieves the files history of this file.
+        Retrieves the version history.

-        :returns: The file history response.
+        :returns: The version history.